 2016 marks a new turning point in Raphael Olivier’s career, as he is invited to perform with the National Jazz Orchestra at the Villette Jazz Festival, in front of a full house at the Paris Philharmony.
 In the same year, he will release his first film score, composed over the short film « La Fauvette », and will present his new musical projet «Inner Sounds», boundless quartet blending American electric jazz and European pop influences.

 In 2017, Raphael Olivier makes his debuts as a recording artist, being invited to record his project at the mythical Davout Studios (Miles Davis, The Rollings Stones, Ray Charles…), and will release two major film scores: the "Anonymous" soundtrack, along with the "Pablosphere" original score.
-Currently guitarist and keyboardist for French pop singer Calypso Valois, Raphael is also preparing two singles with a new exciting pop/electro project: AVBE.
+Currently guitarist and keyboardist for French pop singer Calypso Valois, Raphael has released his first single "Respire" with new electro project AVBE.